-Band: Contact Mr. Paul Kindt, at band@mndhs.org Chorus or Show Choir: Mrs. Elizabeth Venia Mountain Lore Yearbook: Mrs. Krista Brehm
+Band: Contact Mr. Paul Kindt, at pkindt@mndhs.org Chorus or Show Choir: Mrs. Elizabeth Venia Mountain Lore Yearbook: Mrs. Krista Brehm

 - ATHLETICS.
-Athletic offerings include the following: Freshman, reserve, and varsity levels of VOLLEYBALL, SOCCER and BASKETBALL; varsity and reserve CROSS COUNTRY, FIELD HOCKEY, LACROSSE, TENNIS, TRACK & FIELD and BOWLING; One level of GOLF, DIVING, SWIMMING, and SOFTBALL. - SPECIAL NOTE: Cheerleading is an activity available for MND students, but which is conducted through Moeller High School; contact Moeller for further information (791-1680).
+Athletic offerings include the following: Freshman, reserve, and varsity levels of VOLLEYBALL, SOCCER and BASKETBALL; varsity and reserve BOWLING, CROSS COUNTRY, FIELD HOCKEY, GOLF, LACROSSE, SOFTBALL, TENNIS, TRACK & FIELD; One level of DIVING and SWIMMING - SPECIAL NOTE: Cheerleading is an activity available for MND students, but which is conducted through Moeller High School; contact Moeller for further information (791-1680).

-• THEATRE PRODUCTIONS:
+THEATRE PRODUCTIONS:

-MUSICAL OPPORTUNITIES include the Chorus and Show Choir (who present both Christmas and spring concerts), Music Ministry, and the fall and spring musical performances.
+- o Fall Production: Joseph and the Amazing Technicolor Dreamcoat - Winter Production: Shrek the Musical Spring Production: The Complete Works of Shakespeare (abridged) - MUSICAL OPPORTUNITIES include the Chorus and Show Choir (who present Fall, Winter and Spring concerts), Music Ministry, and the fall and spring musical performances.
 (See THEATRE PRODUCTIONS.)
 Note that Chorus is an academic course for which credit is issued; additional time outside of class is required.

 ACADEMIC ELIGIBILITY FOR PARTICIPATION IN SELECTED ACTIVITIES.
 In order to foster academic success and effective time management, there are eligibility guidelines regarding involvement in athletics, theater, retreat leadership and dance teams.
 To be eligible to participate in one or more of these valuable, yet time-consuming activities, a student must have passing grades in at least five (5) courses in the preceding semester.
-Additionally, a student who fails two (2) courses in the preceding semester or school year is not eligible to participate regardless of the number of courses passed.
+Additionally, a student who fails two (2) courses in the preceding semester or school year is not eligible to participate\ regardless of the number of courses passed.
 Furthermore, Academic Probation may impact a student's right to hold a class or organization office

-Participation includes practices, meetings, and/or competitions.
+\ Participation includes practices, meetings, and/or competitions.
 Students MAY attend a try-out/audition for a sport, a theater production, and/or the dance team during the suspension period if the event will continue into the next semester.
 Students and moderators will be notified of eligibility status at the end of each semester.

 ATHLETIC ELIGIBILITY is determined by the Ohio High School Athletic Association's (OHSAA) academic standards.
-Guidelines for participation in the athletic program appear in the Parent/Student Athletic_Handbook.
+Guidelines for participation in the athletic program appear in the Parent/Student Athletic\Handbook.
 Please note that:

-Any student who failed 2 subjects at the end of the 2nd semester for the 2018-2019 school year is ineligible to participate in any sports during the first semester of the
+Any student who failed 2 subjects at the end of the 2nd semester for the 2019-2020 school year is ineligible to participate in any sports during the first semester of the

-- 2019-2020 school year.
-Eligibility may be restored January 11, 2020. - In the 2019-2020 school year, if an athlete is failing 2 subjects at the end of the first semester, she will be ineligible to participate in any sports during the second semester.
-Eligibility may be restored June 1, 2020. - Participation includes practices and/or competitions.
+- 2020-2021 school year.
+Eligibility may be restored five days after the end of the first semester. - In the 2020-2021 school year, if an athlete is failing 2 subjects at the end of the first semester, she will be ineligible to participate in any sports during the second semester.
+Eligibility may be restored June 1, 2021. - Participation includes practices and/or competitions.
 Students MAY attend a try-out/audition for a sport during the suspension period if the sport will continue into the next semester.
 Students and coaches will be notified of eligibility status at the end of each semester. - An athlete may be declared ineligible for flagrant violations of school rules.
 Should an athlete be suspended during school for disciplinary reasons, she is also suspended from participation in sports during that same time period.
 Note that an athlete who accumulates 30 Demerits (TIER 4) will automatically be suspended from all athletic participation (including conditioning) for the remainder of the year until the OHSAA fall tryout date.